General Voter Information

 - To authorize $2 billion in state bonds to fund technology upgrades in the public schools.

-- To permit the state legislature to use electronic versions of bill rather than requiring paper copies.
+- To permit the state legislature to use electronic versions of bills rather than requiring paper copies.

 - To approve a constitutional amendment concerning the redistricting process.